cjohnsoncruz/cjohnsoncruz.github.io/_pages/about.md

 ## Projects

-1. <a href="https://www.biorxiv.org/content/10.1101/2025.08.09.669414v1"> My manuscript "Circuit inhibition promotes the dynamic reorganization of prefrontal task encoding to support cognitive flexibility" is now available on bioRxiv </a>!
+1. <a href="https://www.biorxiv.org/content/10.1101/2025.08.09.669414v1"> My manuscript "Circuit inhibition promotes the dynamic reorganization of prefrontal task encoding to support cognitive flexibility" is now on bioRxiv </a>!

 2. <a href="http://www.moviesofsanfrancisco.info/"> I recently created an interactive map of film locations in San Francisco as a side project.
 Check it out here! </a>